sirampy/Team22/README.md

 This generates it as expected.

 #### F1 lights
-We then tested out F1 assembly code to see if the J-type instructions worked.
+We then tested ou1 F1 assembly code to see if the J-type instructions worked.
 The Vbuddy succesfully used our assembly code show display the F1 lights

 https://github.com/sirampy/Team22/assets/48381979/83a4b378-8004-4d97-8427-617aa3a2eff7